TheBearInternal/TBI-Speed-Mullvad/README.md

 ### Interactive Mode (Default)

-Simply run the program without arguments for a guided experience:
+Simply make sure mullvad is running in the background prior; run the program without arguments for a guided experience:

 ```bash
 python tbi_speed.py